 Studies have been showing for years that a diet filled with plant based foods will lower your risk of early death as well as your odds of developing heart disease and obesity while also helping you to have fuller hair, more energy and even a better complexion.

-Some of the specific benefits of adding tofu to your diet are explained below.
+Some of the specific benefits of adding this soy product to your diet are explained below.

 Tofu is a perfect food option for diabetics because of the low fat and low calorie content.